Understanding the Joint Employer Issue

 At the heart of every franchise is a partnership between a franchisor (the brand) and a franchisee (a local small business owner).
 This model works because it strikes a balance: franchisees operate independently, hiring their teams and running their businesses day to day, while franchisors provide brand consistency, training tools, and support.

 However, the joint employer standard—which determines when a franchisor can be held liable for a franchisee’s employees—has shifted wildly in recent years.
 Since 2015, the standard has changed four times, with each new administration offering its own interpretation.
 This back-and-forth has created confusion, stifled support, and discouraged growth.
+The 2015 NLRB standard cost franchise businesses over $33 billion per year, resulting in 376,000 lost job opportunities, and led to 93% more lawsuits.
 View our detailed timeline of joint employer changes below.

 All these changes have created a confusing and negative situation for everyone.
 Franchisors hesitate to offer help, franchisees risk giving up their independence and equity, and everyone loses—especially consumers and employees.